Chinese Medicine Self Care for Immunity, Stress and Digestion

 Lastly, the intestines also play a role in dealing with waste.
 They need healthy cells and sufficient fiber.
 This is yet another way our body gives us clues.

-7 Simple Ways to Boost Immunity
+7 Simple Ways to Support Wellness and Resilience

-- Avoid sugar, dairy, gluten (damp foods)
+• Avoid sugar, dairy, and gluten (damp foods)

-- Minimize eating foods that are cold in temperature like salads, iced drinks, and smoothies (lots of "warming" recipes here on The Way!)
+• Minimize eating foods that are cold in temperature, like salads, iced drinks, and smoothies (lots of "warming" recipes here on The Way!)

-- Emphasize cooked and easy to digest soups and stews
+• Emphasize cooked and easy-to-digest soups and stews

 Care Consideration: Just a reminder that the above information is not a substitute for medical care and is not a substitute for medical advice or recommendations from a healthcare provider.
-This information is not intended to treat, mitigate or cure any disease.
+This information is not intended to treat, mitigate, or cure any disease.
 That said, we encourage you to connect with an Acupuncturist in your community to learn more about this and other Traditional Chinese Medicine options.
-If you’ve got questions about Chinese herbal medicine or getting started with an Acupuncturist, feel free to connect with us on hello@mydaolabs.com.
+If you’ve got questions about Chinese herbal medicine or getting started with an Acupuncturist, feel free to connect with us at hello@mydaolabs.com